 If you’re bored to the point of not enjoying your time with your partner, the real test will be if she wants to work with you on getting out more, and going on dates.
 If the excuses keep coming, it’s only going to leave one horse pulling the cart, and that will wear you down.

 When a relationship is ending, it’s often not anger or malice that puts the nail in the coffin.
 A creeping complacency and hollow disappointment can be all it takes.
 If you’re not going out, you’re not making an effort.

-Life, work, health and all manner of things stand in the way of an erotically-charged encounter, and the physical side will naturally slow down after you’ve known someone for an extensive period of time.
+Life, work, health and all manner of things stand in the way of an erotically-charged encounter, and the physical side will naturally slow down after you’ve known someone for an extensive period.

-It’s important to have perspective – communicate openly about it and normalise it as a point of discussion, sure, but as men we can put focus on it after just a few days of limited action, and can create problems where there are none.
+It’s important to have perspective.
+Communicate openly about sex and normalise it as a point of discussion, sure.
+But as men, we can put focus on it after just a few days of limited action, and this can create problems where there are none.

-Use it as an opportunity to improve both yourself (work out, learn an instrument – make yourself eligible again) and the relationship.
-Also put it to use as a chance simply to work out if you still want the relationship.
+Use it as an opportunity to improve both yourself and the relationship.
+Also, put it to use as a chance to work out if you still want the relationship.

 Ultimately, do what’s best for you long-term.
 Don’t settle for less than you deserve, and work to prove you deserve it when it does come your way.